axpaul/YR-3180/README.md

 4. These 4 bytes are combined into a **32-bit integer**, which is then converted into a weight value in **kilograms**.

----

-## YR3180 - Python Modbus RTU Interface

-Classe Python pour communiquer avec le module de pesée **YR-3180** via le protocole **Modbus RTU** sur port série TTL/RS232.
+### Class `YR3180` – Description

+Python class to communicate with the **YR-3180** weighing module using the **Modbus RTU** protocol over TTL/RS232 serial connection.

-### Fonctionnalités
+### Features

-- Lecture du poids brut (int32)
-- Lecture du poids en kg ou en float
+- Read raw weight (signed int32)
+- Read weight in kilograms or as a floating-point value
-- Tare / Annulation de tare
+- Tare / Cancel tare
-- Calibration (point bas / point haut)
+- Calibration (lower and upper points)
-- Lecture et écriture de nombreux paramètres :
+- Read and write various configuration parameters:
-  - Décimales
+  - Decimal point precision
-  - Vitesse d’acquisition
+  - Acquisition speed
-  - Filtre
+  - Filtering
-  - Graduation
+  - Graduation value
-  - Auto-clear au démarrage
+  - Auto-clear on power-up
-- Lecture des alarmes (valeurs, retour, statut)
-- Lecture de l’adresse Modbus, baudrate, mode CRC
+- Read alarm values (thresholds, return values, status)
+- Read Modbus address, baud rate, and checksum mode

 ---